-As a result, we conducted due diligence of our supply chain to determine the origin of the Battery Conflict Mineral and the Electronics Conflict Minerals.
-The framework that we implemented is consistent with an internationally recognized due diligence framework that is used, the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas (Second Edition), including the Downstream Implementation of the OECD Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (collectively, the "OECD Framework").
-Consistent with the OECD Framework, we undertook a risk-based approach based upon our position in the supply chain for the Battery Conflict Mineral and the Electronic Conflict Minerals.
+We designed our due diligence measures to conform to the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (Second Edition), including the related supplements on tantalum, tin, and gold (collectively, the "OECD Framework").
+Consistent with the OECD Framework, we undertook a risk-based approach based upon our position in the supply chain for both the Battery Conflict Mineral and the Electronic Conflict Minerals.

 As part of our due diligence, we formed a cross-functional compliance team, involving our internal audit, information technology, legal and purchasing departments, to support our Vice President of Global Procurement, who is responsible for all sourcing decisions.
 We developed a proprietary electronic platform to solicit and collect supply chain information from our suppliers and vendors that was based, in part, on templates developed by Electronics Industry Citizenship Coalition, Inc. and Global e-Sustainability Initiative.
 We also conducted interviews with suppliers and vendors and, as part of our normal course of business, conducted on-site due diligence.
 Responses were reviewed by our compliance team as well as screened by our internal audit department.
 As part of the process, any red flags identified were brought to the immediate attention of our Vice President of Global Procurement for remedial action.
-We also expanded our Social Responsibility Disclosure Statement, which applies to all of our suppliers and vendors, to cover conflict minerals from the Covered Countries, and our purchasing department reviewed supplier compliance with the same.
-Our purchasing department also began incorporating compliance with the Conflict Minerals Rules into its purchase orders and supply agreements.
+All of our suppliers and vendors are required to comply with our Social Responsibility Disclosure Statement, which covers conflict minerals from the Covered Countries, and our purchasing department reviewed supplier and vendor compliance with the same.
+Our purchasing department continues to incorporate compliance with the Conflict Minerals Rules into its purchase orders and supply agreements.
 We believe that, as a result, we were able to identify and assess risk in our supply chain based on a number of factors, including, but not limited to, annual spend and geographic location.

 With respect to our Battery Conflict Mineral, most suppliers indicated that such tin originated from scrap or recycled sources.
-For suppliers that provided smelter information, all such smelters had been certified by the Conflict-Free Sourcing Initiative ("CFSI") as "conflict-free" and continue to participate in CFSI's "conflict-free" smelter program.
+For suppliers that provided smelter information, all such smelters had been certified by the CFSI as "conflict-free" and continue to participate in CFSI's Conflict-Free Smelter Program.
 Additionally, in order to further improve the due diligence of our Battery Conflict Mineral, we intend to continue, among other things:

-- to monitor the sourcing of our supply chain through roll-out of purchase order terms, supplier and employee education, and on-site visits and audits: - to ensure that our suppliers use tin from either scrap or recycled sources or from smelters participating in a program such as CFSI's program to obtain a "conflict-free" designation; and - to increase the response rate of suppliers and any identified smelters.
+- to monitor the sourcing of our supply chain through roll-out of purchase order terms, supplier and employee education, and on-site visits and audits; - to ensure that our suppliers use tin from either scrap or recycled sources or from smelters participating in a program such as CFSI's program to obtain a "conflict-free" designation; and - to increase the response rate of suppliers and any identified smelters.

 As a result of our due diligence efforts, with respect to the Electronics Conflict Minerals used, many of our electronics component suppliers were unable to assist us in tracing those relevant component parts to their original manufacturer or processor.
-Based upon the information we received and the due diligence we undertook, we note that we did not receive any information that lead us to believe that such Electronics Conflict Minerals originated from the Covered Countries.
+Based upon the information we received and the due diligence we undertook, we note that we did not receive any information that led us to believe that such Electronics Conflict Minerals originated from the Covered Countries.
 Many of the key electronics distributors have provided statements that they support the initiatives and are seeking all their suppliers to be "conflict-free".
 In order to further improve the due diligence of our Electronics Conflict Minerals, we are, among other things: